lauren-espi/SnapchatMemoryDownloader/README.md

 - Internet connection (to download media files)
 - urllib (comes with Python standard library)
 - Access to the JSON export from Snapchat

+## Getting Your Snapchat Data
+1. Open Snapchat and go to Settings → My Data.
+2. Request your Memories and select JSON formatting.
+3. Snapchat will email you a link to download a ZIP file containing your exported data.
+4. Extract the ZIP file and locate the JSON file to use with this script.